cube-js/cube/docs/Cube.js-Backend/Multitenancy-Setup.md

 ## Same DB Instance with per Tenant Row Level Security

 Per tenant row level security can be achieved by providing [queryTransformer](@cubejs-backend-server-core#query-transformer) which adds tenant identifier filter to the original query.
-This way in fact every tenant start to see it's own data however all the resources like query queue and pre-aggregations are shared between all the tenants.
+This way in fact every tenant starts to see it's own data however all the resources like query queue and pre-aggregations are shared between all the tenants.

 **index.js:**
 ```javascript